Van Cortlandt Park: Improvements

 In response to studies and accounts that showed the bad condition of the lake, the state restored the fish population of the lake in 1978.
 In 1977, the Bronx Borough Board created a special committee to oversee and develop plans for improving Van Cortlandt Park.
 The Friends of Van Cortlandt Park soon came up with its own suggestions to improve the park.
 After the parcourse for the parade grounds was approved in 1978, the New York City Department of Parks promised to cooperate on the Van Cortlandt Park improvement plans.
 The 1979 Eisland plan also detailed suggestions for park improvements.
 This culminated in the 1980 appointment of a park coordinator who would start devising details of a "master plan" for the park.

 In 1985, a study recommended ecological restoration of the lake and forest, which had been overtaken by invasive species introduced during highway construction.
 Since then, there have been seven plans for restoring natural elements of the park, as well as three plans for park restoration.
 Gradual improvements began taking place in the late 1980s, including the addition of new pathways, signage, and security, as well as the restoration of playgrounds and other recreational facilities.
 In January 1988, NYC Parks conducted a study to determine the specific elements of the park that needed restoration.
 Highway structures were also reconfigured to clean runoff from these structures.
 An excavation in the 1990s yielded over 2,500 artifacts.
+A set of tennis courts were proposed within the park east of the Van Cortlandt House in the 1990s; despite concerns from preservationists, though the courts were approved.

 The city built the Croton Water Filtration Plant, a drinking water treatment facility, under the park's Mosholu Golf Course.
 Plant operations began in 2015.
 The plant was needed in order to filter contaminants from urban runoff pollution in the Croton River watershed and protect the public from Giardia and Cryptosporidium, microorganisms which can cause serious health problems.